doda-zz/imagy/README.rst

 Imagy - make your website's images load upto 50% faster
 ===============

-Imagy is a file daemon, that watches your website's media root (where your images are stored) and automatically optimizes image files that are created or modified within it.
-Imagy uses *lossless compression*, so your users never have to load unnecessary bytes while the algorithms used are completely lossless.
+Imagy is a file daemon, that watches your website's media root (where your images are stored) and automatically optimizes image files that are created or modified within.
+Imagy uses *lossless compression*, so your users never have to load unnecessary bytes.
 Your images look the same, but load faster.

 A lot of work has gone into making it `set-and-forget`.
 Instead of having to code up deamons, file watches and handle different file formats on your own, Imagy does all the work for you.
 All you need to do is
 ::